thedath/AWS-SAA-C03/03-cloud-computing-introduction.md

  4. **Rapid Elasticity:**
      - Provisioning of capabilities (database, storage, computing, networking) should get increased & decreased rapidly (elastically) based on the realtime demand of the resources.
      - To consumer ability to provision the capabilities should appear as unlimited.
 4. **Measured Service:** Usage of the consumers' resources should be able to monitred, controlled, reported & billed.
+(Pay for what you consume)

+### Types of Clouds
+- Public Cloud: Should satisfy the 5 characteristics of the Cloud & available to general public (Ex: AWS, Azure, Google Cloud)
+- Private Cloud: Should satisfy the 5 characteristics of the Cloud but only dedicated to consumer's business and runs "on premises"
+- Multi Cloud: Cloud solution that utilizes multiple public clouds of different cloud vendors in one solution.
+(Ex: AWS + Azure)
+- Hybrid Cloud: Cloud solution that utilize public cloud and private cloud togather.
+(Not public cloud + on premises resources)